Bottom bracket: Compatibility issues

 The bottom bracket shell and bottom bracket assembly as a whole have changed drastically as bike frames and part manufacturing continues to evolve.
-While the progression in technology is great for the consumer, it has proven to play a challenging role in frame design and aftermarket parts.
+While the progression in technology has led to many new standards which is great for the consumer, it has proven to play a challenging role in frame design and aftermarket parts, as well as servicing and changing of parts.
 Around 2001, Shimano was manufacturing proprietary bottom bracket components with patents.
 Bike frame manufacturers would then create bikes with the patented bottom brackets as a guiding light around the shell area.
 This caused aftermarket brands to struggle in creating a bottom bracket that would fit into bikes that came with OEM Shimano parts.
 Companies such as RaceFace, Chris King, and Truvativ (SRAM Corporation) sat down in 1998 and collaborated on a standard bottom bracket specification.
 In August 2001, the ISIS Drive Standard was published and made into open source for anyone to create products using the designated specifications.
 Frame manufacturers took to the idea and created bikes that accepted the standard, allowing for a broader market.
 This success would prove to be short-lived due to failures and need for the industry to continue progressing and creating better specifications.
 Now in 2019, Shimano creates non-proprietary as well as proprietary bottom bracket designs such as HollowTech II and BBR60.
 Many "non OEM" part manufacturers have created bottom bracket conversion kits, giving consumers the ability to install crank sets designed for one standard into another (Example BB/PF30 cranks into a 22/24mm spindle).